Skip to main content

 Modern

-• This is a modern, minimalist sculpture of three geometric shapes.
+• This is a modern, minimalist sculpture of three tilting, slablike geometric shapes.

-• Each element is made from painted aluminum over welded steel.
-This sculpture was originally made out of wood and later fabricated in steel so it could be installed outdoors.
+• Each element of this sculpture is made of painted aluminum over welded steel.
+The sculpture was originally made out of wood.
+It was later made from steel so it could be installed outdoors.

-• American sculptor Ronald Bladen is considered to be one of the “fathers of minimalism.”
+• Ronald Bladen was an American sculptor and painter.
+He is best known for his large abstract sculptures.
+He is considered to be one of the “fathers of minimalism.”

 Learn More